romanman/romanman.github.io/source/_posts/2015-07-29-release-0-9-7-alpha.markdown

 ##### More Code Samples

- Another good place get started is to go and try code samples from our smples repository  [repository](https://github.com/ethereum/ethereumj/tree/develop/ethereumj-core/src/main/java/org/ethereum/samples) you can run them right away after fetching them from the git
+ Another good place get started is to go and try code samples from our smples repository  [repository](https://github.com/ethereum/ethereumj/tree/develop/ethereumj-core/src/main/java/org/ethereum/samples) you can run them right away after fetching them from the git.